yxlin/Rose/README.md

 # Rose
-A cross-platform toolkit for Road user trajectory analysis
+A cross-platform toolkit for Road user

 The toolkit takes the trajectory output from an AI-enabled model and captures a pair of road user interactions.
-The objective is to provide a unified interface for the user to advance from being able to extract the interactions and acquire insights from individual interactions.
+The objective is to provide an interface for the user to automatically zoom in on interactive nuances and be able to extract the critical behaviors and insights from individual interactions.

-The result will foster a new way of ML modeling, a better understanding of traffic dynamics, and improve traffic safety.

 # License